7 Tips to Lose Weight While You Sleep

 A lot of diets fail because people eat fewer calories for breakfast and lunch, while exceeding what they need for dinner.

-5. Drink teasOne of the best weight loss habits you can get into before going to bed is to drink a tea.
+5. Drink teasOne of the best weight loss habits you can get into before going to bed is to drink a cup of tea.

 They not only induce deeper sleep, but also help relax the body and soothe your appetite.